Gallé

 Émile Gallé (1846-1904) was the French glass designer who developed new forms of glass and new techniques for making glass as a reaction on the not inspiring style of the end of the 19th century, the so-called neo-styles or “historism”.

 A clear Art Nouveau style was present in his glass objects.
 The nature, in particular the plant or the flower, was the motif on his cameo-vases which were etched in many colors.
-A very much collected item motif was the vase with a libel or with the landscape of the Vosges: “paysage lacustre” (see pictures of my vases)
+A very much collected item motif was the vase with a dragonfly or with the landscape of the Vosges: “paysage lacustre” (see pictures of my vases)

 Gallé used several specialized techniques for making an art object: